Regression Table

 .005

-The first symbol is the unstandardized beta (B).
-This value represents the slope of the line between the predictor variable and the dependent variable.
+The first symbol in the regression table is the unstandardized beta (B).
+Specifically, this value represents the slope of the line between the predictor variable and the dependent variable.
 So for Variable 1, this would mean that for every one unit increase in Variable 1, the dependent variable increases by 1.57 units.
 Also similarly, for Variable 3, for every one unit increase in Variable 3, the dependent variable decreases by 1.65 units.

 The third symbol is the standardized beta (β).
 This works very similarly to a correlation coefficient.
 It will range from 0 to 1 or 0 to -1, depending on the direction of the relationship.
 The closer the value is to 1 or -1, the stronger the relationship.
 With this symbol, you can actually compare the variables to see which had the strongest relationship with the dependent variable, since all of them are on the 0 to 1 scale.
 In the table above, Variable 3 had the strongest relationship.

-The last symbol is the probability level (p).
+The last symbol in the regression table is the probability level (p).
 This tells whether or not an individual variable significantly predicts the dependent variable.
 You can have a significant model, but a non-significant predictor variable, as shown with Variable 2.
 Typically, if the p value is below .050, the value is considered significant.